glpi-project/doc/source/modules/configuration/notifications/templates.rst

 Tags
 ~~~~

-The tags allow to display data of the notification trigger object. **e.g.**: in a ticket you can retrieve its title, description, actors, ...
+The tags allow to display data of the notification trigger object. **e.g.**: in a ticket you can retrieve its title, description, actors...

 A tag is identified by **##** at the beginning and at the end.